100 Strangers | A Street Portraiture Project

 I would like to see more efficient, cruelty free alternatives to animal testing come on stream in medical research, so that the dated, wasteful, and painful animal models that still dominate medical methods can be relegated to the history books.
 This is a position shared by many within life science research, as animal testing isn’t just cruel, it is expensive, and often doesn’t produce the desired results as, ethics aside for a moment, animal models aren’t a perfect fit and a positive result in a drug or procedure test on a rat or pig often doesn’t translate to humans.

 To find out more about efforts within science to move to non-animal models, read here about the work of the Centre for Alternatives to Animal Testing.
 As with climate change and the use of fossil fuels, I wish it was as easy as simply deciding one day to end all animal testing, but transitions take time.
-It’s important to hold institutions to account, and to keep these issues in the public eye, in order to make sure that we make progress in these spheres.
+It’s important to hold institutions to account and to keep these issues in the public eye, in order to make sure that we make progress.